LB1304/Hypergraph-Stochastic-Blockmodel/README.md

 ## References:

   [1] Brusa and Matias (2023).
 Model-based clustering in simple hypergraphs through a stochastic blockmodel.
-[ArXiV preprint](https://arxiv.org/abs/2210.05983)
+[ArXiV preprint](https://arxiv.org/abs/2210.05983) This version also contains the Supplementary Material of the manuscript.